Fred-Bohr-Locke/ATT-highlight-extension-for-vscode/README.md

-# AT&T Highlight Extention for Visual Code Studio
+# AT&T Highlight Extension for Visual Code Studio

 ## Summary

-This is a highlight extention for AT&T assembly language.
+This is a highlight extension for AT&T assembly language.